NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/Enviroments_Languages.md

 id="ImageName" is only used to position images.
 The id for dot.png and money-dot.png is recommended to be used for all slides as they position the purple bubbles with the price on.
 Id:s that are used to position a product can be created and adjusted but make sure that the whole image is within the bubble.
-Make sure that the products id has "z-index: 1;" so that it is on the correct layer.
+Make sure that the product's id has "z-index: 1;" so that it is on the correct layer.

 id="pricetoast" is used to position the text and to put the text on the top layer.
-This should not be changed although depending on the length on the text a new id may be necessary.
+This should not be changed although depending on the length of the text a new id may be necessary.
-Make sure that the price always is in the bubble.
+Make sure that the price is always in the bubble.
 ```